Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 4 Load balancer.md

 ## Configure Apache as a Load Balancer

-1, Create an Ubuntu Server 20.04 EC2 instance and name it apache-lb 2, Open TCP port 80 on Project-8-apache-lb by creating an Inbound Rule in Security Group.
+1, Create an Ubuntu Server 20.04 EC2 instance and name it apache-lb 2, Open TCP port 80 on apache-lb by creating an Inbound Rule in Security Group.

-3, Install Apache Load Balancer on Project-8-apache-lb server and configure it to point traffic coming to LB to both Web Servers:
+3, Install Apache Load Balancer on 8-apache-lb server and configure it to point traffic coming to LB to both Web Servers:
 ```
 #Install apache2
 sudo apt update